 - How you (the supervisor) will support and encourage the changes

 - Follow through with it all

-As Michael Jackson said, “One bad apple can spoil the whole bunch…” Today, and always, civility rules.
-Consistency and communication with those we work with, for, and supervise, is paramount for organizational success.
+As Donny Osmond sang, “One bad apple can spoil the whole bunch.”
+Today, and always, civility rules.
+Consistency, compassion and communication with those we work with, for, and supervise, are paramount for organizational success.
 Resolving negativity in the workplace has immense rewards for all; less stress, less absenteeism, better teamwork, higher morale and importantly, trust.
-It can be challenging to turn around and it can be done!
+It can be challenging to turn around, but it can be done!